catalyst-fp7/documents/interoperability/interoperability.md

 ## Obtaining and representing raw contributions from messaging platforms

 A variety of tools and social networks allow participants to exchange messages on the Internet.
-Sadly, they are all in different formats, making the use, reuse and analytics of those interactions needlessly painful.
+Sadly, they are all in different formats, making the use, reuse and analytics of this data needlessly painful.
-The catalyst ecosystem agreed to standardize on SIOC (Semantically-Interlinked Online Communities) as a data model, and will write tools to make several other formats available as SIOC.
+The catalyst ecosystem agreed to standardise on SIOC (Semantically-Interlinked Online Communities) as a data model, and will write tools to make several other formats available as SIOC.
 This way, analytics and annotation environments have only one format to process.